EBiSC/ebisc_deployment/docs/faq.md

 You see this error message if you are running an ansible playbook without passing in the ansible-vault password.
 [Read this documentation](http://docs.ansible.com/ansible/playbooks_vault.html#running-a-playbook-with-vault) to find out how to pass in the password.

+#### And even this one?

+``ERROR!
+Attempted to execute "openstack.py" as inventory script: Inventory script (openstack.py) had an execution error: Error fetching server list on envvars:RegionOne:``

+You see this error message if you are running an ansible playbook without setting the correct username and/or password when sourcing ``source embassy-openrc.sh``.

 #### How do I deploy a new version of IMS?

 Do a ``git push`` to push your updates to the ims git repo.
 Then run the ims playbook: